kalyanisrinivas525-lgtm/ecommerce-data-analysis/README.md

 # Ecommerce-Data-Analysis
-E-commerce sales data analysis using Excel, SQL
+E-commerce sales data analysis using Excel and SQL